ErinBecker/digital-humanities-phylogenetics/presentations/planning.md

   - Friday 10/6
     - Erin:
       - Read about hierarchical clustering algorithms and see which is appropriate for our data
+      - Talk to Gabe about hierarchical clustering
       - Implement that hclust method and sanity check ordering and branch lengths (for dtm analysis)
-      - Update section presence/absence dendrograms based on hclust research
+      - Update section presence/absence dendrograms based on hclust research and be prepared to discuss at our next meeting
     - Niek:
+      - Read about hierarchical clustering algorithms and see which is appropriate for our data
+    - Together:
+      - Go through dendrograms in detail.
+Figure out what worked / didn't work and make detailed plan for follow-up analyses.
   - Friday 10/13
     - Erin:
       - Work on filling in outline for the 10 simple rules paper.